 - You have a fever.

 - Cough medicine helps decrease your urge to cough.
-A cough suppressant may help if a dry cough is causing you pain.
+A cough suppressant may help if a dry cough is causing your pain.

-- Antibiotics may treat pleurisy caused by a bacteria.
+- Antibiotics may treat pleurisy caused by bacteria.

 - Steroids may be given to decrease inflammation.